blahosyl/task-manager-frontend/README.md

 This link is not stretched to the whole card, because the card header contains a link to the [assigned user's profile](#profile-detail-page), and the bottom part of the card contains the [watch/unwatch icon](#watchunwatch-function).

-The Color scheme of the card changes based on the priority of the task:
+The conditional color scheme work just like on the [Task Detail page](#task-detail-page).

-- low
-- med
-- high
-- no priority

 ![Task List page](/documentation-assets/readme-assets/amiresponsive/task-list-amiresponsive.png)

 #### Kanban board

-I implemented a task Kanban board, where tasks are automatically sorted based on their status.
+The main task view implemented in this app is a task Kanban board, where tasks are automatically sorted based on their status.
 Inspired by GitHub Projects and Trello, I implemented horizontal scrolling for this view for small screens.

 This page has the information and layout that a user is likely to want to see, which is why it is the starting page for logged-in users.

 Since the size of the task cards in this view is the smallest of all, the content of the Task cards shown on this view is the most minimal/compact.
 This is governed by the conditional rendering logic in `Task.js`.

-The conditional color scheme and stretched link functionalities work just like on the [Task List page](#task-list-page).
+The conditional color scheme, watch/unwatch and stretched link functionalities work just like on the [Task List page](#task-list-page).

 ![Task Kanban board](/documentation-assets/readme-assets/amiresponsive/task-kanban-amiresponsive.png)